Faversham: Early history

-There is archaeological evidence to suggest that Faversham was a summer capital for the Saxon kings of Kent.
-It was held in royal demesne in 811, and is further cited in a charter granted by Coenwulf, the King of Mercia.
+The presence of Frankish pottery at the Market Inn settlement, together with Frankish-style grave goods at King's Field, suggests close connections between early medieval Faversham and the broader Merovingian world.
+The marriage of Æthelberht of Kent to the Frankish princess Bertha of Kent (great-granddaughter of Clovis I) provides a broader historical context for the close ties between the early medieval Kingdom of Kent and Francia, though the exact nature of this relationship is debated.
+Faversham was held in royal demesne in 811, and is further cited in a charter granted by Coenwulf, the King of Mercia.
 Coenwulf described the town as 'the King's little town of Fefresham', while it was recorded in the Domesday Book as Favreshant.
 The town had established itself as a seaport by the Middle Ages, and became part of the Confederation of the Cinque Ports in the 13th century, providing a vessel to Dover.
 The Gough Map of Britain, printed in 1360, shows the Swale as an important shipping channel for trade.

 Middle Ages, Tudors and Stuarts

 Faversham Abbey, sketched by William Stukeley in 1722, was established by King Stephen in 1148.
 He was buried there in 1154.

 The manor was recorded as Terra Regis, meaning it was part of the ancient royal estates.
 King Stephen gave it to his chief lieutenant, William of Ypres, but soon made him swap it with Lillechurch (now Higham) so that the manor of Faversham could form part of the endowment of Faversham Abbey.
 Stephen established the abbey in 1148, and is buried there with his consort Matilda of Boulogne, and his son, Eustace, the Count of Boulogne.
 Stephen favoured the town because of the abbey, and so it was historically important during his reign.
 King John tried to give the church to Simon of Wells in 1201, but it was owned by the monks of St Augustine's Abbey at Canterbury, who appealed to Rome and the request was denied.
 Abbey Street was constructed about this time in order to provide an appropriate approach to the abbey from the town.
-It still houses timber-framed buildings and has been described as "the finest medieval street in southeast England".
+It still houses timber-framed buildings and has been described as "the finest medieval street in south-east England".

 Thomas Culpeper was granted Faversham Abbey by Henry VIII during the Dissolution of the Monasteries in 1538.
 Most of the abbey was demolished, and the remains of Stephen were rumoured to have been thrown into Faversham Creek.
 An excavation of the abbey in 1964 uncovered the empty graves.
 The entrance gates survived the demolition and lasted until the mid-18th century, but otherwise only a small section of outer wall survived.
 The abbey's masonry was taken to Calais to reinforce defence of the town, then in British possession, against the French army.
 In 1539, the ground upon which the abbey had stood, along with nearby land, passed to Sir Thomas Cheney, Lord Warden of the Cinque Ports.